-As with all cosmetic procedures, the best results are achieved with a consistent regimen, so if you choose to supplement your beauty regime with a natural, at-home ‘salon alternative,’ make sure you undertake the routine regularly to really see a difference!
+They are definitely cheaper and safer than anything you’d get in a clinic, but it’s important to keep this in mind: as with all cosmetic procedures, the best results are achieved with a consistent regimen.
+So if you choose to supplement your beauty regime with a natural, at-home ‘salon alternative,’ you should definitely make sure you undertake the routine regularly to really see a difference!

-These little patches of natural Kraft paper are ‘glued’ to the skin, temporarily ‘freezing’ the muscle movements that cause wrinkles, just as Botox does.
-Just like with Botox, over time with regular use, the muscles will lose their strength and their ability to wrinkle the skin, much like the injectable salon treatment does, but for way, way less money.
-Want some for yourself?
-Click here.
+Frownies are one of the best natural alternatives to Botox.
+These are little patches of inexpensive, natural Kraft paper that are ‘glued’ to the skin, temporarily ‘freezing’ the muscle movements that cause wrinkles, just as Botox does.
+And as with Botox, over time with regular use, if you stop those muscles from working so much, they will lose their strength – and their ability to wrinkle the skin.

 Tip: Tend to get temporary wrinkles when you sleep because the pillow forces your skin to scrunch up?
 Wearing Frownies at night assures you’ll wake up wrinkle free.
 Before bedtime, just stick a Frownie on the part of your face you want to be smooth, get a solid 8 hours, and voila!
 You’ll wake up looking great.

-Today, at more than 60 years of age, Yamuna is beautiful, and claims that regular sessions that involve moving the ball across areas of the face that are often ‘stuck’ in a position due to squinting, frowning or grinding teeth can result in firmer, healthier skin, giving a ‘lifted’ appearance with diminished fine lines
+Today, at more than 60 years of age, Yamuna is more beautiful than ever, and claims that regular sessions that involve moving the ball across areas of the face that are often ‘stuck’ in a position due to squinting, frowning or grinding teeth can result in firmer, healthier skin, giving a ‘lifted’ appearance with diminished fine lines.

 Facialist to the stars Linda Meredith was aware that her celeb clients, who include Kate Moss, Stella McCartney and Gwyneth Paltrow, all wanted a natural alternative to Botox.
 They were afraid of Botox’s potential health risks, especially when they were pregnant, and asked Meredith if she knew of an alternative.